vaughanknight/vaughan/README.md

 1:1's with all direct and skip reports.

 The meeting agenda is yours, and the purpose is not a status meeting.
-In person meetings are best if possible, however with locations being across countries at times, so video conference is the next best option.
+In person meetings are best if possible, however with locations being across countries at times, video conference is the next best option.

 For my directs I schedule weekly 1:1's for 30 minutes.
-For my skip reports I schedule 15 minutes every 3 months.
+For my skip reports I schedule 15 minutes minimum every 3 months.

-Anyone is welcome to book a meeting with me in addition to this at any time.
-My calendar gets busy, so availability will determine how soon we can meet.
+Anyone is welcome to ask for a meeting with me in addition to this at any time.
+My calendar may be open, but this does not mean my schedule is open.
+Availability will determine how soon we can meet.

 We will run an all hands every 3 months, in which we will discuss high level progress, communication from our leadership, and I will share my thoughts.
 I